dclong/blog/misc/content/2020/11/spark-issue-Container-killed-by-YARN-for-exceeding-memory-limits.markdown

 2. data skew (e.g., big data table but not partitioned)

+3. Some tables in joins are too large.

 ## Possible Solutions

 1. Increase memory overhead.
+    For example,
+    the below configuration set memory overhead to 8G.

         :::bash
         --conf spark.yarn.executor.memoryOverhead=8G

 2. Reducing the number of executor cores (which helps reducing memory consumption).
+    For example,
+    change `--execuor-cores=4` to `--execuor-cores=2`.

 3. Increase the number of partitions (which makes each task smaller and helps reducing memory consumption).

+        :::bash
+        --conf spark.sql.shuffle.partitions=2000

 4. Configure the JVM option `MaxDirectMemorySize` if your Spark application involves reading Parquet files and/or encoding/decoding BASE64 string, etc.